amusant/presentations/hackadac/PITCHME.md

 	- if `\(A_0,A_5\)` access  `\(M_{10}\)` implies `\(\overline{\{A_0,A_5\}}\)`  can't access `\({M_{10},M_{11}}\)`

 Note:
-Important to specify security objectives which can be directky used in code not in text/word/excel format.
+Important to specify security objectives which can be directly used in code not in text/word/excel format.

 ---?code=hackadac/src/assertions.sv&lang=verilog&title= Security Objectives SVA